entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Character 98 in 'early gnathostome phylogeny dataset', "Series of bones lateral to supratemporal (placoderm marginal): (0) absent; (1) single bone; (2) two bones".

-> - **Present in all antiarchs?**.
-Moloshnikov (2011) established a new family Tubalepididae accroding to a paranuchal plate that lacking anterolateral margin, the state of postmarginal plate is unknown.
+> - Moloshnikov (2011) established a new family Tubalepididae accroding to a paranuchal plate that lacking anterolateral margin, the state of postmarginal plate is unknown.
 One material from Huize shows clearly the absence of postmarginal plate.
-May be deleted before the article of luna B (*Heterocrania*)
+May be deleted before the article of *Huizelepis*

 33. Postmarginal plate: anterolateral of paranuchal plate (0); posterolateral of paranuchal plate (1)